force2b/Performance-Tester-AB/README.md

 4. Switch to the close of this repo and use SFDX to push this repo into the scratch org
    - `sfdx force:source:push --forceoverwrite -u Cumulus__perftest`

-## Setup and Configuration (without or NPSP)
+## Setup and Configuration (without NPSP)
-1. Create a new SFDX project for this in Visual Studio Code (or IntelliJ)
+1. After downloading this repo locally, create a new SFDX project for this in Visual Studio Code (or IntelliJ)
 2. Modify the `ProfilingTestServiceController` and `ProfilingTestService` classes locally to remove references to any NPSP custom objects.
 3. Create a new scratch org using the `config/project-scratch-def.json` definition (this enables Platform Cache in the org)
    - `sfdx force:org:create -f config/project-scratch-def.json -a perftest`